-- Students must be currently enrolled in one of SHP's undergraduate professional degree programs
+- You must be currently enrolled in one of SHP's undergraduate professional degree programs

-- Students must have achieved a GPA of 3.25 for their last 60 credit hours and have a minimum overall GPA of 3.00
+- You must have a GPA of 3.25 for your last 60 credit hours with a minimum overall GPA of 3.00

-- Students must be recommended by their program director
+- You must be recommended by your program director

-- Students must have a letter of support from the faculty member who will mentor the student for the honors project
+- You must have a letter of support from the faculty member who will officially mentor you

-- As an honors student, you will be required to complete 6 credit hours of SHP Honors Program coursework.
-This will include 2 semester hours of Honors Seminars and 4 semester hours in Honors Project credits.
+- You must complete 6 credit hours of SHP Honors Program coursework (see below).
 In some programs these credits may be in addition to your normally required degree requirements.

-- During the fall semester you are required to register for the Honors Seminar I (HRP 401/501) course.
-During the following spring term you will be required to sign up for the Honors Seminar II (HRP 402/502) course.
+- Fall semester is Honors Seminar I (HRP 401/501).
+Spring semester is Honors Seminar II (HRP 402/502).
 You and your faculty mentor will decide when you will start working on your scholarly project and how your 4 semester hours of Honors Project (HRP 410/510) credits will be spread out.
-The only requirement associated with the HRP 410/510 credits are that they be spread over at least 2 semesters.
+HRP 410/510 credits are spread over at least 2 semesters.

 HRP 401/501 Honors Seminar I Introduction to leadership principles with emphasis on group dynamics, negotiating, conflict management, and decision making models.
 Skills development in public speaking and presentations.
 1.00 hour